National Register of Historic Places listings in Patrick County, Virginia

 This is a list of the National Register of Historic Places listings in Patrick County, Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Patrick County, Virginia, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 12 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 13 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
 Another property was once listed but has been removed.